 There are a lot of moving parts to the green card application process, and it's important to pay careful attention when you’re putting your application together.
 Sometimes, making mistakes on your application can cause the U.S. government to deny it.
 Other times, U.S. Citizenship and Immigration Services (USCIS) will deny your visa application because you are inadmissible for one reason or the other.
-In this article, we're highlighting ten of the most common reasons why the U.S. government would deny your green card application.
+In this article, we're highlighting 10 of the most common reasons why the U.S. government would deny your green card application.

-1. You're not eligible for a green card
+1. You're Not Eligible for a Green Card

 If you don’t qualify to apply for a green card in the first place, the U.S. government will deny your application.
 You are eligible to apply for a green card under the following categories:

-You have close relatives who are U.S. permanent residents or citizens
+You have close relatives who are U.S. permanent residents or citizens.

-- You have a U.S. employer sponsoring you
+You have a U.S. employer sponsoring you.

-- You are a special immigrant
+You are a special immigrant.

-- You have refugee or asylee status
+You have refugee or asylee status.

-You are a victim of human trafficking or crime
+You are a victim of human trafficking or crime.

-You are a victim of abuse
+You are a victim of abuse.

-- You have resided in the United States since before January 1, 1972
+You have resided in the United States since before January 1, 1972.

-Please see the U.S. Citizenship and Immigration Services (USCIS) website for more information about the specific eligibility requirements for your green card type.
+USCIS provides more information about the specific eligibility requirements for your green card type.
 If you’re not sure if you can apply for a green card, you may also use our free screener to check your green card eligibility.

 U.S. Citizenship and Immigration Services (USCIS) may have denied your underlying petition as an employment-based or family-based green card applicant.

-To apply for an employment-based green card, you must have first filed Form I-140 or the “Immigrant Petition for Alien Worker” form.
-If you change employers or your employer fails to establish their working relationship with you sufficiently, U.S. Citizenship and Immigration Services (USCIS) will deny the underlying petition.
+To apply for an employment-based green card, you must have first filed Form I-140: Immigrant Petition for Alien Worker form.
+If you change employers or your employer fails to establish their working relationship with you sufficiently, U.S. Citizenship and Immigration Services will deny the underlying petition.
 You can’t progress with your green card application if USCIS denies your I-140 petition.

-Similarly, your sponsor must have filed Form I-130 or the “Petition for Alien Relative” for you to apply for a family-based green card.
+Similarly, your sponsor must have filed Form I-130: Petition for Alien Relative for you to apply for a family-based green card.
 If your sponsor fails to establish your genuine or bona fide relationship with one another, USCIS will deny the underlying petition and you can’t apply for the green card.
 To make sure your sponsor provides all of the necessary information for Form I-130, check out our complete guide to the family sponsorship form.

-Perhaps you missed appointments needed for your green card application process.
-When you file for a green card from within the United States through the adjustment of status application process, U.S. Citizenship and Immigration Services (USCIS) schedules a biometrics appointment (or fingerprinting appointment) and green card interview for you.
+If you missed appointments needed for your green card application process, your application may be denied.
+When you file for a green card from within the United States through the adjustment of status application process, USCIS schedules a biometrics appointment (or fingerprinting appointment) and green card interview for you.
 When you file to apply for a green card from outside of the United States, your local U.S. embassy or consulate will schedule a mandatory interview appointment for you.

-In some cases, U.S. Citizenship and Immigration Services (USCIS) will reach out to applicants to ask them for additional information.
+In some cases, U.S. Citizenship and Immigration Services USCIS will reach out to applicants to ask them for additional information.
 If USCIS thinks they need more information to decide on your green card application, they will send you Form I-797E, also known as a Request for Evidence (RFE).
 USCIS will send an RFE to the same mailing address that you listed on your green card application.

 RFEs typically list out the evidence you submitted in your application and the missing evidence from your application.
 Your RFE will contain a response deadline to submit the missing evidence.
 If you miss your response deadline, USCIS will deny your green card application.